 In 2017, ‘full immersion’ in augmented reality and virtual reality (AR / VR) is released.

-4 years on, €5 million invested into research and development, and several registered patents later, Kubity has become the first ‘mixed reality multiplex’.
-It’s a system for instant visualization, in virtual and augmented reality, for Autodesk Revit and SketchUp addicts.
+4 years on, €5 million invested into research and development, and several registered patents later, Kubity has become the go-to tool for a new generation of 3D designers.